About the Ratings

 Originally a Master’s Thesis, the work became part of a doctoral dissertation, and provides core reviews for CTR’s weekly and monthly publications, and other media outlets.

-The reviews, grades and ratings are housed in an internal database with 16,855+ commercial products (as of December 2016) for approximately 18 platforms ie: Mac OSX, Windows, Nintendo DS, Android etc…
+The reviews, grades, and ratings are housed in an internal database with 17,000+ commercial products (as of 2021) for approximately 20 platforms (ie: Mac OSX, Windows, iOS, Android, Nintendo, Playstation, Xbox, etc…).

 NOTES ON ASSIGNING GRADES OR RATINGS TO COMPLEX INTERACTIVE PRODUCTS